chrisgalgojr/chrisgalgojr.github.io/cv.md

 # _**Teaching**_

-A copy of my student evaluation is available [here] (assets/Christopher Galgo Teaching Performance Evaluations.pdf).
+A copy of my student evaluation is available [here] (/assets/Christopher Galgo Teaching Performance Evaluations.pdf) .

 As a lecturer: